gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 Quit anyway? (y or n) y
 Detaching from program: /vagrant/example/server/server, process 1628

-vagrant@server-test-1:/vagrant$ du -h core.1628
-1.2G    core.1628
 ```

-With coredump saved, we're no longer required to keep the process running.
+With core file saved, we're no longer required to keep the process running.
 Feel free to “kill -9” it.

+Note that even for our simple server, the core file will be pretty big (for me it was 1.2G).
+For a real production service it’s likely to be huge.

 *For more info on the topic of debugging with GDB, check out Go’s own "[Debugging Go Code with GDB][2]".*

-## Enter Delve, Debugger for Go
+### Enter Delve, Debugger for Go

 [Delve][] is the debugger for Go programs.
 It is similar to GDB but is aware of Go's runtime, data structures and other internals of the language.